-Course Information 95-703 A: Database Management 12 Unit Course Fall 2022 Instructor : Janusz Szczypula Office: Hamburg Hall (HbH) 3036 Phone: 412 - 268 - 6096 E-mail: js1m@andrew.cmu.edu Office hours: Posted on the class website (on the Contacts page) Teaching Assistants (TAs): TBD Class Times : Tuesday & Thursday, 8:25 a.m. - 9:55 a.m.
+Course Information 95-703 A: Database Management 12 Unit Course Fall 2024 Instructor: Janusz Szczypula Office: Hamburg Hall (HbH) 3036 Phone: 412 - 268 - 6096 E-mail: jsIm@andrew.cmu.edu Office hours: Posted on the class website (on the Contacts page) Teaching Assistants (TAs): TBD Class Times: Tuesday & Thursday, 9:30 a.m. - 10:50 a.m.
 HbH 1002 Class Schedule: Posted on the class website Class Website: www.cmu.edu/canvas Prerequisites There are no prerequisites for this course for students in MISM, and in MSIT Programs in the Heinz College.
 For other Heinz College students, 90728 (Introduction to Database Management) is a prerequisite.
 Description Database systems are central to most organizations' operations.
 At any organizational level, users can expect to have frequent interaction with databases, and to use then to prepare useful analytics.
 Therefore, understanding capabilities and limitations of databases, knowing how to access data, knowing how to effectively use the information stored in such database systems, and skills in designing database systems is a distinct advantage and necessity today.
 The Relational Database Management System (RDBMS) is the dominant type of database systems and is the primary focus of this course.
 This core course will cover topics such as: the relational data model (data structure, data integrity, and data manipulation), entity-relationship modelling, normalization, as well as the structured query language (for creating data structures and constraints, for managing tables' content, and for creating variety of queries that address business scenarios) Further, to provide students with opportunity to apply the knowledge learnt from lectures, various homework assignments, SQL assignments, and a database implementation project will be given.

-TAs will be helping students from any section of the Database Management class.
+^{} TAs will be helping students from any section of the Database Management class.
 Complete list of TAs and their office hours will be posted on the class website (on the Contacts page).

-Course Materials Lecture Notes: Lecture notes will be provided for each class.
-They can be take the class.
-They cannot be shared after the class is conthe instructor.
-Textbook: Casteel, J., "Oracle 12c: SQL," Cengage Learning, 2016 Suggested Books: Connolly, T. and C. Begg, "Database Systems: A Practical Implementation, and Management," 6th edition, Addi Coronel, C. and S. Morris, "Database Systems: Design, Im 13th edition, Cengage Learning, 2018 Hoffer, J. A., R. Venkataraman, and Heikki Topi, "Moder edition, Prentice Hall, 2012 Price, J., "Oracle Database 12c: SQL," McGraw Hill, 201 l Approach to Design, son-Wesley, 2015 nplementation, & Management," n Database Management," 11 th We will use Oracle Database 21c Express Edition for Window Oracle Software will be required for this class.
-Have the softw Course Objectives ObjectiveGain good understanding of relational data model in terms of data structure, data integrity, and data manipulation.Understand and create conceptual database models utilizing entity-relationship modeling.Design data structures that will limit redundancy and enforce data integrity while conforming to business requirements utilizing normalization methodology.Understand relational algebra as foundation for the Structured Query Language (SQL) used in Relational Database Management Systems.Implement a data model in a current Relational Database Management System (creating a database, creating and enforcing data integrity rules, populating the database tables, and running various queries to test the implemented model).Read and interpret a given data model to query the database and transform the data into information using How AssessedHomework Assignment, SQL AssignmentsFinal ExamHomework Assignment, Final ExamHomework Assignment, Final ExamHomework Assignment, Final ExamProjectSQL Assignment, Project SQL language.
+Course Materials

+Lecture Notes:

+Lecture notes will be provided for each class.
+They can be used during the semester you take the class.
+They cannot be shared after the class is concluded without permission of the instructor.

+Textbook:

+Casteel, J., "Oracle 12c: SQL," Cengage Learning, 2016

+Suggested Books:

+Connolly, T. and C. Begg, "Database Systems: A Practical Approach to Design, Implementation, and Management," 6th edition, Addison-Wesley, 2015

+Coronel, C. and S. Morris, "Database Systems: Design, Implementation, & Management," 14th edition, Cengage Learning, 2022

+Hoffer, J. A., R. Venkataraman, and Heikki Topi, "Modern Database Management," 13th edition, Prentice Hall, 2019

+Price, J., "Oracle Database 12c: SQL," McGraw Hill, 2014

+Software:

+Instructions will be provided to configure an Oracle Instant Client that will be required during the semester.
+No other components of Oracle Software will be required for this class.

+Course Objectives

+Objective

+Gain good understanding of relational data model in terms of data structure, data integrity, and data manipulation.

+Understand and create conceptual database models utilizing entity-relationship modeling.

+Design data structures that will limit redundancy and enforce data integrity while conforming to business requirements utilizing normalization methodology.

+Understand relational algebra as foundation for the Structured Query Language (SQL) used in Relational Database Management Systems.

+Implement a data model in a current Relational Database Management System (creating a database, creating and enforcing data integrity rules, populating the database tables, and running various queries to test the implemented model).

+Read and interpret a given data model to query the database and transform the data into information using SQL language.

 Apply advanced query concepts (including elements such as sub-queries, aggregating data, and Analytic SQL functions) for analyzing enterprise data and creating complex reports.

-SQL Assignment, Project
+Evaluation Method